Picture from Tartufotto, Milan. One of the most memorable meals of my life.

 1.Do your research

-Winging it doesn’t really work when it comes to good restaurants, except for the odd time where you stumble upon something great.
-Chances are you’ll get hungry and sit down at a place close by that looks ok rather than making your way to another location.
-Sites like TripAdvisor are incredible tools for planning everything from meals to museum visits, excursions and hotel stays.
+Winging it doesn’t really work when it comes to good restaurants, except for the odd occasion where you stumble upon something great.
+Chances are you’ll get hungry/tired of looking and sit down at a place close by that looks ok rather than making your way to another location.
+Sites like TripAdvisor are incredible tools for planning everything from meals to museum visits, excursions and hotel stays, although I wouldn’t rely on them alone.
+Plenty of times TripAdvisor has led me to tourist traps because it has the most number of reviews on their site (i.e 1000 reviews with an average rating of 4 in a very touristy place versus 100 great reviews with an average of 5 stars in a lesser known neighbourhood).
 Dive deep into the reviews and comments people have left & stay away from restaurants that have what I call the 4:1 or lower ratio, meaning 4 good reviews then 1 bad review and so on.
 This just means they are inconsistent and you can’t be guaranteed a fantastic meal.
 It’s normal for even the most exceptional places to have one or two slightly negative reviews because you can’t please everyone, am I right?
 But consistent flaws is not a good thing, even though they may show up as top 10 in a certain city just because of the large number of reviews.
 A lot of the truly great restaurants may have far less comments since they may not be on the main street or next to all the major attractions.
 The trek will be worth it though, I promise.
 I also love reading Lonely Planet guides & checking out the list of Michelin Star restaurants in the city I’m visiting.

 2.Spotted By Locals & similar apps